gofman/mineplayer/README.md

 # mineplayer

 ## About
 A program which plays Minesweeper.
 Minesweeper window is captured and analyzed, and mouse clicks are sent to the Window.
-The program auto detects cells screen sizes (though too small cells may cause problem).
+The program auto detects cells screen sizes.
 Digits recognition is based on its color.
-A simle color statistics is computed and then a simple heuristics is used to match the statistics to digit recognition tables.
-Gnome Mines and KMines color schemes are currently recongnized (the choice between Gnome/KMines is based on window title).
+A simle color statistics is computed and then a simple (but awkward) heuristics is used to match the statistics to digit recognition tables.
+Gnome Mines, KMines and WinMine (winxp version) color schemes are currently recongnized (the choice between game version is based on window title).

 Mine assumes 30x16 field sizes ('expert' mode).